 Same is true when it comes to investing.
 Many people foolishly act like the hare who lost the race against the tortoise.
 Never mind that slow and steady investing, like regularly contributing to a low-cost mutual fund, has been proven, time and time again, as the surest and most effective way to build wealth for most people.

-Never mind that “Technical Analysis is Bullshit” has over a thousand hits in Google.
+Never mind that “Technical Analysis is Bullshit” has over a thousand hits on Google.
 Hare-like investors are more likely to contribute to their Coinbase account than fund their 401Ks or RRSP accounts.
-They’d rather get stuck with “analysis paralysis” performing Technical Analysis when all they should be doing is to set up
+They’d rather get stuck with “analysis paralysis” performing Technical Analysis when all they should be doing is setting

 This series serves as a “How-NOT-to” guide to investing.
 We’ll cover practices that you’ll never EVER need to employ to build wealth.
 Don’t let your debt-hugging neighbor, friend, or relative convince you otherwise.